 - Fractional Laser Treatments

 - Sun protection is the most effective way to prevent this condition.
 Sunscreen with SPF 60 or more every day is recommended.
-We also recommend use of a wide-brimmed hat when exposed to the sun.
+We also recommend the use of a wide-brimmed hat when exposed to the sun.
 Sunscreen should block UVA/UVB rays and visible light.
 Look for sunscreens containing iron oxide, which blocks visible light.

 - Antihistamines can reduce melasma, as it has been found that increased mast cells, immune cells that cause allergies in the skin, have been associated with melasma.